Below is a growing list of items in our Film and Video Production Glossary. This isn’t exactly comprehensive but over time we hope that it will grow.

 MIDI: Musical Instruments Digital Interface.
 Protocol by which audio devices including electronic instruments and microphones can interface with computers.

 Mixer: A device which accepts audio signals for processing.
+Also mixer often refers to the head of the sound department on a production.

 Offline: Antiquated term used to describe a edit of low-resolution footage not intended for the finished product.